 After the creation of the world from the cosmic egg, Lord Brahma was busy in creating various forms of Gandharva, Yaksha, Kinnara, Kimpurusha, Rakshasa, Nagas, Suparna, Vanaras, Vidyadhara, Valkyria, Pisacha, Devas, Asuras and Human beings.
 He is said to have created human beings as an image of the gods.
 Thus, 4 sages or Kumaras were born.

 The Four Kumaras

 They were Sanaka, Sanandana, Sanatana, and Sanatkumara.
 Brahma had experienced the sight of Lord Vishnu sleeping on the back of Ananta Shesha after performing penance for thousands of years.
 Lord Vishnu pleased with his penance gave to him the basic knowledge of the Veda.
 Only after getting that knowledge, he commenced his creation.

 When the four Kumaras came into existence, they were all embodiments of pure qualities.
-They did not have any sign of negative qualities like laziness, sleep etc. Brahma had created these four Kumaras so that they could help in the process of creation.
+They did not have any signs of negative qualities like laziness, sleep, etc. Brahma had created these four Kumaras so that they could help in the process of creation.
 But they refused when they were ordered by Brahma to do so.
 So these four Kumaras—kumara means unmarried brahmacharis.
 Because in the beginning Brahma begot so many sons, and each of them was asked to increase the population.
-Sanaka, Sananda, Sanatana, they were also requested by their father to increase population, but they refused and chose to remain kumaras, brahmacharis, and preach the glories of God.
+Sanaka, Sananda, Sanatana, were also requested by their father to increase population, but they refused and chose to remain kumaras, brahmacharis, and preach the glories of God.
 Brahma became angry.
 And while he was angry, from his anger Rudra, Siva, was said to have been produced from his forehead.